WojciechMatuszewski/serverless-video-transcribe-fun/README.md

 - _AWS Athena_ is a nice service.
 With zero knowledge of how the service operates, I was able to query the subtitle chunks to concatenate them together.
 Sadly the CloudFormation support is lacking a tiny bit.
 It would be super nice to have a built-in resource for making queries.
   Having said that, though, the ability to create _AWS Glue_ tables through CFN and the integration with StepFunctions is excellent.

 - I faced some issues with Athena query formatting.
-I had to escape the double quotes so that I can put the _like_ condition within a single quote.
+The Athena query I wanted to perform required the `like` condition.
+Contents of the `like` condition have to be wrapped with single quotes.
+This is a bit unfortunate as the body of the `States.Format` also has to be wrapped in single quotes.
-  Wrapping the _like_ clause within a single quote is required, otherwise the query will not work and be rejected by Athena.
+  I was able to make it work by escaping the single quotes around the `like` condition with double slashes – `like \\'foo.bar\\'`

 - > Athena supports CSV output files only.
 If you want to store query output files in a different format, use a CREATE TABLE AS SELECT (CTAS) query and configure the format property.
 After the query completes, drop the CTAS table.